-- --alias=AType=MyType This will replace every occurrence of the AType in the declaration file with MyType - Using a @ character, a filename to load a list of Name=Alias pairs (one per line): --alias=@MyAliasFile.lst This will read file to Alias File.lst help input link Display a help text as seen, this is used to specify the input file to parse. with an argument FILENAME will insert a linklib statement: {\$linklib FILENAME} When using the resulting unit, this will insert an import statement in the final Javascript: import FILENAME from "FILENAME"; output with an argument FILENAME sets the output filename. setting with an argument SETTINGS sets various conversion options, they are discussed below.
-Names marked with () are set in the default unit with an argument NAME sets the output unitname to NAME.
-When not specified, it is deduced from the output filename web Adds the web unit to the uses clause and defines type aliases for all web unit classes: this unit is part of pas2js and contains definitions of all classes exposed by the browser. extra-units with an argument UNITLIST will add the units in UNITLIST Some TypeScript modules depend on other modules using import statements: the dts2pas tool will not recursively translate these other modules, but if you have translated them already, this option can be used to add the converted unit names
+- As a comma-separated list of Name=Alias pairs: --alias=AType=MyType This will replace every occurrence of the AType in the declaration file with MyType - Using a @ character, a filename to load a list of Name=Alias pairs (one per line): --alias=@MyAliasFile.lst This will read file MyAliasFile.lst.
+Each line of the file must contain a pair.

+help input link Display a help text as seen, this is used to specify the input file to parse. with an argument FILENAME will insert a linklib statement: {\$linklib FILENAME} When using the resulting unit, this will insert an import statement in the final Javascript: import FILENAME from "FILENAME"; output with an argument FILENAME sets the output filename. setting with an argument SETTINGS sets various conversion options, they are discussed below.
+Names marked with () are set in the default unit with an argument NAME sets the output unitname to NAME .
+When not specified, it is deduced from the output filename web extra-units Adds the web unit to the uses clause and defines type aliases for all web unit classes: this unit is part of pas2js and contains definitions of all classes exposed by the browser. with an argument UNITLIST will add the units in UNITLIST (a comma separated list of unit names) to the uses clause.
+Some TypeScript modules depend on other modules using import statements: the dts2pas tool will not recursively translate these other modules, but if you have translated them already, this option can be used to add the converted unit names